Quadratic Equations in Graph Products of Groups and the Exponent of Periodicity: Quadratic Equations

 Finally, we define the \emph{(full) solution set} of a system of equations with recognizable constraints~$(\cS, \mu)$ as the set of all possible images of variables under solutions, that is,

 The following theorem is our main result about infinite \solu sets of quadratic systems of equations over groups and the exponent of periodicity.

-\begin{theorem} Let $G$ be a finitely generated torsion-free group with the \fsqrtp, and $\nf : G \to \Gam^*$ an admissible normal form.
+\begin{thm} Let $G$ be a finitely generated torsion-free group with the \fsqrtp, and $\nf : G \to \Gam^*$ an admissible normal form.
 Then, for every finite quadratic system of equations with recognizable constraints~$(\cS, \mu)$, its solution set satisfies